TechDufus/TravLang/CONTRIBUTING.md

 `make html_doc`, you can find the HTML Standard Library documentation at `./api_docgen/html/libref/index.html`.

-It is recommended to include changes to the OCaml Reference Manual (in particular for any change in the surface language), which is now part of the main repository (under `manual/`).
+It is recommended to include changes to the travlang Reference Manual (in particular for any change in the surface language), which is now part of the main repository (under `manual/`).
 To build the full manual, see the instructions in `manual/README.md`.

-Finally, changes in command-line options should be integrated in the manual, but also in the man pages present in the `man/` sub-directory of the OCaml distribution.
+Finally, changes in command-line options should be integrated in the manual, but also in the man pages present in the `man/` sub-directory of the travlang distribution.

 ### Changelog